leeweiming3/tp/docs/UserGuide.md

 * At least one of the optional fields must be provided.
 * The search is case-sensitive, e.g. `engineer` will not match `Engineer`.
-* For title and description, partial words will be matched.
+* For title and description, partial matches will be returned.
 * For vacancy, only jobs with the same number of vacancies will be matched.
 * The search will fail if any of the specified fields is in an invalid format.
 * If multiple fields are specified, only jobs that match **all** the specified attributes will be returned.